Hamzazaheer721/Facebook_Complete_Clone/src/Readme.txt

 (now create new repository after logging into github and follow the rest of instructions there)

-git remote add origin https://github.com/Hamzazaheer721/Facebook_full_Clone.git git push -u origin master
+git remote add origin https://github.com/Hamzazaheer721/Facebook_Complete_Clone.git git push -u origin master

+(in case if you make any changes after pushing it on github) git add . git commit -m "Alert changes have been made" git push